 “Before you throw something out, can you give it a new life on your balcony or in your garden?”

-- Try raising sprouts in egg carton ‘pots’– they are a great easy crop to grow in just a few days.
-Make sure you only use organic seeds such as alfalfa or sprout mix from a health food store as commercial seed mixes are often sprayed with chemicals.
-At some of the Kids workshops I’ve run, the children have grown ‘hairy caterpillars’ in egg carton ‘bodies.’
+- At some of the Kids workshops I’ve run, the children have grown ‘hairy caterpillars’ in egg carton ‘bodies.’
 We’ve cut the egg carton segments in half and decorated the front with ‘eyes’ and a ‘mouth’ and then filled them with seed raising mix and seeds.
 We add a fine layer of seed raising mix over the top and using a spray bottle, gently water them in.
-The children find it great fun to watch their ‘caterpillar’ grow ‘hair’ as the sprouts get taller and taller.
-After a few days, they give their caterpillar a ‘haircut’ with scissors and enjoy eating the sprouts they’ve grown!
+The children find it great fun to watch their ‘caterpillar’ grow ‘hair’ as the sprouted seeds get taller and taller.
+After a few days, they give their caterpillar a ‘haircut’ with scissors and enjoy eating the microgreens they’ve grown!

-- Another super seed raiser is the humble toilet roll!
+- Toilet Rolls: Another super seed raiser is the humble cardboard toilet roll!
 I’ve saved hundreds of these and used them to raise uncountable seedlings over the years.
 Rather than going to waste, these are perfect for seedlings that grow a deeper root such as tomatoes.
-Kids can also decorate the toilet rolls to grow sprouts – we’ve made these in workshops too and the children grow Grasshead Guys and Girls.
-They simply draw their ‘guy’ or ‘girl’ onto the outside of the toilet roll and sow the sprout seeds in the top.
-A few days later they snip off their ‘hair’ – a fun way for kids to decide if they want to be a hairdresser!
+Kids can also decorate the toilet rolls to grow sprouted seeds.
+Children can decorate the outside of the toilet roll and sow the seeds in the top.
+A few days after seeds germinate, they snip off their ‘hair’ with scissors.
+A fun way for kids to decide if they want to be a hairdresser!

-- Used takeaway paper coffee cups (especially if you’re a regular coffee drinker), shallow cardboard boxes and cardboard milk cartons with one long side cut out are some other free seed raisers you can save from landfill and releasing greenhouse gases.
+- Shallow cardboard boxes and cardboard milk cartons: With one long side cut out, these are also free seed raisers you can save from landfill.

-- These biodegradable salvaged seed raising ‘pots’are perfect for fussy seedlings that don’t like being transplanted.
-This method of growing avoids damage to delicate roots especially with veggies and herbs that are prone to transplant shock.
-I often show school students and children at workshops how to grow seedlings in these recyclable containers as it not only helps them learn the 3R’s of recycling (Reduce; Re-use and Recycle) but also helps protect delicate seedlings and roots from accidental damage while they learn how to nurture young plants.
+- These biodegradable salvaged seed raising ‘pots’ are perfect for fussy seedlings that don’t like being transplanted.
+This method of growing, avoids damage to delicate roots especially with vegetables and herbs that are prone to transplant shock.
+I often show school students and children at workshops how to grow seedlings in these recyclable containers.
+It not only helps them learn the 3R’s of recycling (Reduce; Reuse and Recycle) but also helps protect delicate seedlings and roots from accidental damage while they learn how to nurture young plants.

 - Plastic meat trays from the supermarket or butcher make excellent free seed raisers.
 Wash out well, use a sharp knife to slit the bottom of the tray carefully in a few places for drainage and fill with seed raising mix.
 Then plant away!
 I also use the foam meat trays as a base to collect water from pots.
 Better to put to good use than ending up in landfill.